 Perhaps the most important challenge, however, has been the change in the ethnic make up of the region.
 The Anuak, for generations the majority people group in Gambella, are now vastly outnumbered due to the influx of refugees fleeing the conflict in neighbouring South Sudan, almost all of whom are Nuer.
 Tension resulting from different views and uses of land has once more sparked conflict.
 The Anuak, as well as hunting and fishing, are more settled in the land, planting crops and having a sense of ownership of the land they till.
 The Nuer, are traditionally nomadic cattle herders who drive their cattle through all land; the land that they believe belongs to God and is therefore free for their use.

 At the end of January this tension became violent.
 The details of the fighting are vague and under-reported, but the short version is that a few dozen people were killed, many injured, and hundreds of homes burned and looted.
 Some of the Nuer and Anuak youth actually looted the villages of their own people who fled from fear of violence.
-The town and region are still filled with anxiety .
+The town and region are still filled with anxiety two months later.
 Nuer cannot safely travel into Anuak areas and Anuak are afraid to enter Nuer enclaves.
 The Federal Police and Army are seeking to keep order, but violence has flared up in several places.

 Our church life has been deeply affected.
 Our theological students (five Nuer and five Anuak) must have classes in separate places for now.
 Travel to some places is too dangerous and many people are stranded away from home and are being cared for by church members and family.
 Some are running out of food or the ability to purchase more.